lexlimitless/youtube-videos-cleanup-service/README.md

-# QR Generator Sales Tracker
+# QR Code Generator & Sales Tracker

-A modern web application for generating and managing QR codes for sales tracking.
-Built with React, TypeScript, and Vite.
+A web application to generate QR codes that track sales and user engagement.

+Testing auto-deployment from main branch.

 ## Features